George Hamilton (actor): Business endeavors

+Friendship and business dealings with Imelda Marcos

+Beginning in 1979, Hamilton had a "prominent friendship" with Imelda Marcos, the first lady of the Philippines and the wife of Philippine dictator and kleptocrat Ferdinand Marcos.
+Hamilton was named as an unindicted co-conspirator in a federal fraud and racketeering case against the Marcoses, which claimed that the Marcoses used Hamilton as a front to move money and had funneled more than $12 million through Hamilton’s personal accounts before they went into exile in 1986, with Saudi businessman and arms dealer Adnan Khashoggi acting at the behest of the Marcoses in some of these schemes.
+Ferdinand died before going to trial and Imelda was acquitted.

+Hamilton unsuccessfully sought to keep sealed hundreds of pages of records and testimony, arguing that a release would be a violation of his privacy; his efforts were rejected by U.S. District Judge Mariana Pfaelzer and later by the Ninth Circuit Court of Appeals, which called Hamilton "a noted man-about-town" who should expect to be the object of publicity.

 Personal life

 In 1966, Hamilton had a relationship with Lynda Bird Johnson, the daughter of U.S. President Lyndon B. Johnson.

 From 1972 to 1976, Hamilton was married to actress Alana Stewart.
 Their son, Ashley George, was born in 1974.
 The divorced Hamiltons reunited in the mid-1990s to co-host the daytime talk show George & Alana, and again in 2015, as stars of the reality show Stewarts & Hamiltons.

 From 1995 to 1999, Hamilton dated Kimberly Blackford, whom he met in Fort Lauderdale when she was a swimsuit model.
-In December 1999, Kimberly gave birth to their son, George Thomas Hamilton (nicknamed "GT" or George Jr.).
-Hamilton never married Blackford, but they became friends again as their son got older.
-Hamilton and both of his sons attended military schools; GT attended Admiral Farragut Academy in St. Petersburg.
+In December 1999, Kimberly gave birth to their son.

-As a contestant in I'm A Celebrity in 2009, Hamilton revealed he had dated at least four Miss Worlds.
-In 2019, Hamilton said he was romantically unattached, but does enjoy dating different ladies.
+As a contestant in I'm a Celebrity in 2009, Hamilton revealed he had dated at least four Miss Worlds.
+In 2019, Hamilton said he was romantically unattached but enjoyed dating different ladies.

-Hamilton has a well-known social relationship with Imelda Marcos, widow of former Philippine dictator Ferdinand Marcos, and had business ties to the Marcos family.
-In 1990, Hamilton was named as an unindicted co-conspirator in a federal fraud and racketeering case against the Marcoses involving the looting of government funds; Imelda was acquitted in the case.

-According to Burt Reynolds' autobiography, Hamilton has a healthy sense of humor, even when the humor is directed at him.
+According to Burt Reynolds's autobiography, Hamilton has a healthy sense of humor, even when the humor is directed at him.
 Reynolds wrote that he made up a birthday card for Hamilton with a composite photograph of Tony Curtis and Anthony Perkins, titled "To George, love from Mum and Dad".
 Hamilton found the card hilarious and showed it to everybody.

-My One and Only, a 2009 comedy film starring Logan Lerman, was loosely based on a story about George Hamilton's early life on the road with his mother and brother.
-It features anecdotes that Hamilton had told to Merv Griffin.
+The 2009 comedy film, My One and Only, is loosely based on stories about his early life on the road with his mother and brother.
+It features anecdotes that Hamilton told Merv Griffin.